actuallydoc/pyPreMiD/README.md

 - If you want to contribute or fix my code ur free to do so -Join my discord server https://discord.gg/dxVxWZejYG
+- The goal is to do everything without the extension for now